The New Handbook For Cyberwar Is Being Written By Russia

 There are few cyberattacks that inspire as much fear among the general public, as much panic among lawmakers, as those on a country’s source of electricity.
 Hospitals suddenly left without the power to operate incubators for babies or life-support machines, airports blinded as pilots struggle to land, and major metropolises thrown into a literal pitch blackness are some of the doomsday scenarios that cybersecurity experts have painted if a coordinated attack were to one day be launched on a country’s source of electricity.

-“The US is terrified of it,” said Rob Lee, a former cyberwarfare operations officer for the US Air Force and co-founder of Dragos Security, a security company that specializes in critical infrastructure.
+“The US is terrified of it,” said Robert M. Lee, a former cyberwarfare operations officer for the US Air Force and co-founder of Dragos Security, a security company that specializes in critical infrastructure.
 Lee was part of a team that investigated and produced a report on the 2015 attack on Ukraine’s power grid.
 “Although a lot of people don’t actually understand what an attack on a power grid means, or what can actually be achieved.
 There is a huge disconnect between what DC thinks can be done with a power grid and what can actually be done.
 The effects are more psychological than anything else.”

 Even a sophisticated cyberattack would likely only take power out for a half hour to an hour, say cybersecurity experts, and many institutions, such as hospitals or airports, have backup generators and emergency plans in place were they to suddenly lose power.